bigfix/developer.bigfix.com/site/reference/world.md

 # bes task : bes fixlet

 This inspector returns all of the tasks objects.
-This is equivalent to &amp;quot;bes fixlets whose ( task flag of it )&amp;quot;.
+This is equivalent to "bes fixlets whose ( task flag of it )".

 # bes task set : bes fixlet set

 This inspector returns all of the tasks objects as a set.
-This is equivalent to &amp;quot;bes fixlets whose ( task flag of it )&amp;quot;.
+This is equivalent to "bes fixlets whose ( task flag of it )".

 # bes unmanagedasset : bes unmanagedasset